 The decision to demolish a building isn’t one to take lightly.
 But in some circumstances it is definitely the right thing to do.
 The building of more structures goes hand in hand with the need to demolish older ones, enabling buildings to acclimatise these structures to the evolving and more economically aware world around us.

-What is the main reason that buildings are demolished?
+5 main reasons that buildings are demolished

 The Building Is Old